Axiocerses amanga

 Axiocerses amanga, the bush scarlet, is a butterfly of the family Lycaenidae.
 It is found in Sub-Saharan Africa.

 The wingspan is 24–28 mm for males and 25–30 mm for females.
 Adults are on the wing year-round in South Africa.

-The larvae feed on Acacia species, Ximenia americana and X. caffra.
+The larvae feed on Acacia species, Ximenia americana and X. afra.
 They are associated with the ant species Camponotus niveosetosus.